alexisCata/terraform_ansible_deploy/README.md

 ## Ansible script
-You can find it on /provision

-It runs an Ansible Role that execute some tasks.
+You can find it on /provision.
+It uses a role from ansible-galaxy (Ansible content repository) to install Docker, commands pip to install docker python packages and shell to pull and run the image.

 #### bootstrap.yml
 Tasks for install docker and some docker python packages

 #### run.yml
 Tasks for pull and run the docker images

-I used ansible-galaxy (Ansible content repository) to install Docker.
-Then pull and run my own image with a Django project.
-Previously I developed an ansible script placed at /provision_old to deploy the Django project directly with Ansible but finally I decided to discard it because nowadays is not a proper way to deploy a project, so I do it with Docker, but anyways only use Docker is not be the best option, so I recommend to use some COEs like Kubernetes, Docker Swarm or Mesos.
+I started first with an ansible script placed at /provision_old to deploy the Django project directly with Ansible but finally I decided to discard it because nowadays is not a proper way to deploy a project, so I do it with Docker, but anyways only use Docker is not be the best option, so I recommend to use some COEs like Kubernetes, Docker Swarm or Mesos.

-_Notes:
-By default AWS region "us-east-1"_
 ## Dependencies

 [Terraform](https://www.terraform.io/)